Skip to main content

 Eastern Bank, Customer Service Center, P.O.
 Box 4071, Wakefield, MA 01880-5371

-Gather the account holder's full name, date of birth, and any known account or policy numbers before contacting Eastern.
-A certified death certificate is the primary document required to start any claim.
+Before contacting Eastern, have the account holder's full name, date of birth, and any available account numbers ready.
+A certified death certificate is required to initiate the claim.

 Deposit, investment & retirement accounts